 Adopting a child is one of the most important decisions many people will make in their lives.
 Adoption is a complex legal process, and it can be emotional and stressful at times.
 That is why it is important to work with family lawyers who you trust.

-Here at Miller Samuel Hill Brown, our expert family lawyers are here to provide sensitive and effective support and advice as your family grows.
+Here at Miller Samuel Hill Brown, our expert family lawyers based in Glasgow are here to provide sensitive and effective support and advice as your family grows.
 We will take you through the legal aspects of the adoption process, ensuring each step is carried out correctly and answering any questions you have along the way, both fully and quickly.

 In Scotland, adoptions are carried out under the Adoption and Children (Scotland) Act 2007.
 Where the court grants an Adoption Order, the adopter becomes the child’s legal parent.
 In essence, this means that at the end of the process, the adoptive parent(s) has all the rights and responsibilities relating to the child that come with being a legal parent.
 The Order is permanent and irreversible, and the child’s birth parents no longer have any rights or responsibilities in respect of the child.

 To be eligible to adopt, you must normally be 21 years of age or over.
 Couples can apply as long as they are living together in an “enduring relationship”.
 Where one person in a couple is the parent of the child that is to be adopted, the parent must be at least 18 and the adopter at least 21.
 Single people and people who are divorced can apply to adopt a child.

 Past convictions (unless involving an offence against children) will not necessarily prevent you from being able to adopt.
 However, the local authority or adoption agency will investigate and make a decision based on its findings.

 It is not necessary that you be currently employed to be able to adopt, although the agency or council will want to see that you have sufficient resources to support the child.